Water Damage

 If you’ve suffered water damage that’s covered by your insurance, you’ll need to make a claim.
 Here’s a general outline of the process:

-1. Contact Your Insurance Company: Notify your insurance company about the damage as soon as possible.
+1. Contact Your Insurance Company: Notify your insurance company about the damage immediately.

-2. Document the Damage: Take photos or videos of the damage before any repairs are made.
+2. Document the Damage: Take photos or videos before any repairs are made.
 This will serve as evidence when you file your claim.

-3. Fill Out Claim Forms: Your insurance company will provide you with claim forms.
+3. Fill Out Claim Forms: Your insurance company will provide claim forms.
 Fill these out promptly and accurately.

 4. Adjuster Inspection: An insurance adjuster will inspect your home to assess the damage.